The last flying An-22 "Antei" found peace in the museum: one of the largest aircraft in the world

 The An-22 "Antei" with registration number RA-09309 and serial number 043481250 was produced in 1974 in Tashkent.
-For almost its entire flight history, it was based at the Migalovo airfield, located on the outskirts of Tver.
+For almost its entire flight biography, it was based at the Migalovo airfield, located on the outskirts of Tver.

 Interestingly, this particular An-22 became the only heavy military transport aircraft to receive camouflage coloring.
 The military aptly nicknamed it "Parrot."